maronem/PyTorch/README.md

 ### PyTorch course information

 I am currently working through a Youtube PyTorch course to learn how to use PyTorch for deep learning.
-This course follows the instruction of Daniel Bourke and teaches all the fundamentals of what tensors are, how they work, how to create them, how to manipulate them, and of course using PyTorch for different neural network types.
+This course follows the instruction of Mr.Daniel Bourke and teaches all the fundamentals of what tensors are, how they work, how to create them, how to manipulate them, and of course using PyTorch for different neural network types.

 Course Link: https://www.youtube.com/watch?v=Z_ikDlimN6A

 I will be using this repository to track my progress throughout the course as I dive into my PyTorch journey!

 ### 2/3/23

+#### Building and running a PyTorch training loop

 We created our first model and ran our training data through 100 epochs, following training you can see the predicted values are much closer to the ideal values, the loss decreased, and the weight/bias values became closer to the weight and bias we set to generate our data!